Social distancing stakes are high for sprinter Noah Lyles, who suffers from asthma

-“It’s very low-key,” said Lyles, a two-time world champion who’s among the medal favorites at next year’s Tokyo Olympics.
-“Nobody really knows it’s there.”
+“It’s very low-key,” said Lyles, a two-time world champion who is among the medal favorites at next year’s Tokyo Olympics.
+“Nobody really knows [we’re] there.”

-The 22-year-old Lyles wakes up each morning and hits the park at 7:30.
+The 22-year-old hits the park at 7:30 each morning.
 His coach, Lance Brauman, is usually already there, along with an assistant and a strength coach.
-Their gym is now a mobile one with all of the equipment — including barbells, heavy bumper plates and plyometric boxes — packed into the back of two trucks.
+Their gym is now mobile, with all of the equipment — including barbells, heavy bumper plates and plyometric boxes — packed into the back of two trucks.

 “Now we’re just randomly lifting weights in a park,” Lyles said.